PROGRESSIVE REVENUE

 Now, a perfect storm of factors is making our revenue problem worse: Pandemic-era inflation.
 Economic uncertainty due to Trump’s tariffs.
 This April’s revenue forecast predicted that the City will bring in $240 million less during the 2025-26 biennium than was assumed in the adopted budget — and that’s not accounting for likely cuts to federal funding that flows through Seattle.

-The City needs to be smart about using our existing budget as efficiently and effectively as possible, but we must also raise new progressive revenue to continue to deliver the services residents depend on, from libraries and parks to shelter and emergency response.
+The City needs to be smart about using our existing budget efficiently and effectively, but we must also raise new progressive revenue to continue to deliver the services residents depend on, from libraries and parks to shelter and emergency response.

 I served on the Seattle Revenue Stabilization Workgroup in 2023 and did extensive research into our progressive revenue options.
 Unfortunately, Harrell’s administration shelved that work and we’re now on the back foot as the City faces these mounting crises.